saleyn/curl-mt4/README.md

 It's intended for 32-bit builds by Visual Studio C++ IDE.

+In this repository the main project is `curl-mt4` whereas the other projects are meant for testing purposes.

 ## Prerequisites ##

 1. Obtain and build the `libcurl.dll` using Visual Studio.